EternalModz/PKGView-UltimateCraft-Edition/README.md

+# Updates Coming Soon!
+This project is old!!!
+A newer version is on the way.
+I rewrote this tool in C# and the new version is a lot better and easier to manage.

 # PkgView
 PkgView source code cleaned up a bit.
 Note that at the time I was not very good at programming.